jabbala/CollabMail/database.md

 - Each WorkflowStage is associated with one Role.
 - Each WorkflowAction is associated with one WorkflowInstance, one User, and one WorkflowStage.
 - Each Notification is associated with one User and may reference an Email.
+- Each AccessRequest is associated with one User, one MailGroup, and one Role.
+- Each RecertificationTask is associated with one User and one MailGroup.
+- Each RevocationRequest is associated with one User and one MailGroup.